 This video might help you understand “Millennial’s Workplace Behaviors” a bit more.
 Whether you agree to it or not.
 We leave that discussion to you!
 Because here we’re about to discuss the next generation.

 Find out how millennials are different to market as compared to marketing to generation Z here.

 “Millennials are 44% more likely to trust experts, who happen to be strangers, than advertisements and 247% more likely to be influenced by blogs or social networking sites.”

 The Generation Unfamiliar with Wired Connections, but Is Connected By Wi-Fi

-The iGen (people born in the mid-1990s & early 2000s) can be tough than millennials for brands, as they have grown up with a full access to technology & the Internet.
-Most of them are only familiar with the high-speed Internet and can’t imagine the life before Wi-Fi!
+The iGen (people born in the mid-1990s & early 2000s) can be severe than millennials for brands, as they have grown up with full access to technology & the Internet.
+Most of them are only familiar with the high-speed Internet and can’t imagine life before Wi-Fi!

 According to the study,